The Fruits Basket Season 3 release date has officially been confirmed by FUNimation to be in April 2021, the Spring 2021 anime season.

 But their first meeting isn’t exactly a tiding of great fortune since Sawa accidentally steps on Hajime’s face!

-Fruits Basket 3 release date: Is April 2021 likely?
+Fruits Basket 3 release date: April 2021 confirmed

 As of the last update, TMS Entertainment or any company related to the production of the anime has not officially confirmed the exact Fruits Basket Season 3 release date.
-FUNimation has confirmed the Fruits Basket 2021 sequel, but not the time frame in the year.
+FUNimation has confirmed the Fruits Basket 2021 sequel, and the time frame was announced in late January 2021.

-Unless there is an even longer delay between seasons, Fruits Basket Season 3 should release in April 2021.
+Considering the usual delay between seasons, it was correctly predicted that Fruits Basket Season 3 will release in April 2021.

 The only wildcard is the SARS-COV-2 pandemic since national quarantines in Japan, China, and Korea have caused a ripple effect of delays throughout the anime industry, especially when studios rely on outsourcing.
 Industry insiders have reported that animating takes twice as long as normal and dubbing three times as long.